-In her comments to HRD concerning the investigation report, the complainant made a number of observations concerning the investigation and expressed regret that during the investigation she did not have the opportunity to respond to the witness statements that concerned her directly, namely those of Ms B. - a former colleague - and the director of the department, or to the allegations of Ms E. The minutes of two meetings held by the investigator with Ms E. (Annex 6), the latter's detailed response to the complainant's allegations, in the form of a fourteen-page document (Annex 7), and summaries of the statements of Ms B. and the director of the department (Annex 8) were attached to the investigation report as annexes.
+In her comments to HRD concerning the investigation report, the complainant made fairly detailed observations concerning the statements of Ms E. that were attached to the investigation report.
 The complainant thus had the opportunity to submit her observations in respect of some of the allegations of Ms E., namely those that were attached as annexes to the investigation report.